nathanford/stylefill/README.md

 ## Setup

 Add stylefill.js to your HTML page, wherever you like.
 Then, you merely need to initialize stylefill, passing it the new property name and the function you want to run on that property.
-It’s best to add this at the end of your page, just before the closing BODY tag.
+It’s best to add this at the end of your page, just before the closing `body` tag.

 ```HTML
 	<script type="text/javascript">